dbasu-umass/ineq/README.md

 coefficient is given by
 $$G = \frac{1}{2n^2 \mu} \sum_{j=1}^{m} \sum_{k=1}^{m} n_j n_k |y_j-y_k| = \frac{1}{2 \mu} \sum_{j=1}^{m} \sum_{k=1}^{m} w_j w_k |(s_j/w_j)-(s_k/w_k)|$$

+## The functions in the package

+There are two functions available right now: `ineq1` and `ineq2`.

+- `ineq1`: This function creates the Lorenz curve, and computes the coefficient of variation (CV) and the Gini coefficient for group-wise data on population shares and mean income levels;

+- `ineq2`: This function creates the Lorenz curve, and computes the coefficient of variation (CV) and the Gini coefficient for group-wise data on population and income shares;

 ## Installation

 You can install the development version of ineq from